oceanprotocol-archive/predict-eth/README.md

 ### Data Sources

-[Cand-sources](cand-sources.md) - Data sources to consider putting into READMEs of future challenges
+[Data sources](data-sources.md) - Current and potential future data sources to go into READMEs of challenges